hritik-agarwal/devnotes/README.md

 - This includes coding tutorials, resources, coding templates etc.
 - It is a work in progress and I will continue to add stuff as I get free time and learn more stuff.

+## Quick Note
+- If you want to contribute to current listed technologies or give some suggestions or want to add some of your own tech notes, you can fork and create a PR for it.
+I would be happy to add it.

 ## List of Topics

 - 🟠 - Not Started